Yellowstone Fires and their Legacy

 The 1910 fires prompted a century of firefighters to see their task as the moral equivalent of war.
 For them and the nation Yellowstone was their Vietnam.
 The debate over Yellowstone was between allowing fires to burn or fighting them from the start.
 Yet today that debate has been largely resolved.
 Today the 20th Century’s fire suppression program in national forests and parks is universally challenged.
 Yet today firefighters are jumping on every fire at a rate even higher than in 1988.
 Still they can’t stop the fires they call catastrophic.

 This rough, rough draft of a book I started in 1996 has been continuously revised in an effort to include the events since 1988.
-But now I include only the later chapters.
 Check up on the current fire situation at the National Interagency Fire Center in Boise.
 Or check out Randal O'Toole's keen insight on fires at The Thoreau Institute Fire site.

 I cover all of these subjects in my book but I suggest you also read about the future of forestry in the The Next West .